Dubai International Financial Centre: Financial trading

 License applications are considered from financial institutions in the sectors.
 The units offer 0% tax on income and profits, 100% foreign ownership, no restrictions on foreign exchange or capital/profit repatriation, operational support, and business continuity facilities.

 One of the key elements of the center is a privately held financial exchange that opened in September 2005 as Dubai International Financial Exchange (DIFX) but was rebranded as NASDAQ Dubai in 2008.
 The trading hours of NASDAQ Dubai are from 10:00 a.m. to 2:00 p.m.
 (6:00 a.m. to 10:00 a.m.
 GMT), from Sunday to Thursday.
 Companies listed on NASDAQ Dubai include ordinary shares listed by DP World along with DEPA.
 DP World's initial public offering was the largest ever in the Middle East and raised $4.96 billion; 15 times oversubscribed, it is one of the most valued companies in the Middle East region.

 DIFC FinTech Hive

 In April 2017, the DIFC announced its initiative to accelerate the growth of financial technology in the region.
 Arif Amiri, Chief Executive Officer at DIFC, commented: 'FinTech Hive at DIFC will connect innovators in financial services technology with the banks, financial institutions, and service providers within our dynamic ecosystem at DIFC'.
 The plan is for ten participating developers to present their products to venture capitalists.

 On 22 January 2020, DIFC FinTech Hive announced the launch of a startup accelerator program for fintech startups in the Middle East, Africa and South Asia (MEASA) region under the name 'FinTech Hive Scale Up Programme'.

+By 2024, DIFC hosted more than 1,000 financial technology companies, representing the fastest-growing sector within the centre, with 316 fintech firms establishing a presence in 2023 alone, a 31% year-on-year increase.